 On our plantation, we could marry, but that did not exclude our women from being taken at night.
 We could have children.
 If you want to see, a woman’s heart torn out.
-Then you should have witnessed her 12-year-old daughter is taken out of her arms, and subsequently impregnated by “him.”
-Far too often at 12 years old giving birth was a death sentence.
+Then you should have witnessed her 12-year-old daughter is taken from her arms and subsequently impregnated by “him.”
+Far too often a 12-year-old giving birth was a death sentence.
 No child can handle the task of a woman.
 Then witness her son sold to another plantation, and her eyes go dark.
-How was I supposed to help heal her, because of his evil deeds?
+How was I supposed to heal her, because of his evil deeds?
 Master broke her inside and left her for me.

-What can you do when your wife is sent back to you smelling of his stench, and she cannot raise her eyes to look at you.
-She knows full well what this has done to you.
-She slowly picks up your head and tries to convince you that you are still her man, and it will not be this way forever.
-What can you do when the term of her pregnancy is nearing an end, and in the back of your mind you all you can do is pray that the child is black like you.
+What can you do when your wife returns to you smelling of his stench, and she cannot raise her eyes to look at you?
+She knows what this has done to you.
+She slowly picks up your head and tries to convince you-you are still her man, and it will not be this way forever.
+What can you do when the term of her pregnancy is nearing an end, and in the back of your mind you all you can do is pray that the child is black like you?
 The child is born with green eyes and mocha skin.
-At least there is a lesser chance this child is sold, not that it matters to you, it’s his child.
-So, each day there is a constant reminder of what master had done, and more than likely will do again.
+At least there is a lesser chance this child will be sold, not that it matters to you, it’s his child.
+So, each day there was a constant reminder of what master had done, and more than likely will do again.
 Through her tears, she tells you that change is going to come.
 It is hard to hear her words because your world has once again gone white.

 No amount of anger could alter the course of the Black woman’s determination.
 Black mothers have lost so much, but they have also ushered into existence a new breed of children that stand at the edge of modern civilization.
 This country has a horrible history of abuse levied on Black America.